-- (i) the efforts made towards technology absorption; - (ii) The benefits derived like product improvement, cost reduction, product developments or import substitution yield improvement in products Metformin, Sertraline and DPH.
-Cost reduction in Tramadol by recovering the material from unwanted isomer, Product development for reduction of failures in Sertraline. - (iii) in case of imported technology (imported during the last three years reckoned from the beginning of the financial year)- No imported technology - (a) the details of technology imported; - (b) the year of import; - (c) whether the technology been fully absorbed; - (d) if not fully absorbed, areas where absorption has not taken place, and the reasons thereof; and - (iv) the expenditure incurred on Research and Development
+- the efforts made towards technology absorption; - (ii) The benefits derived like product improvement, cost reduction, product developments or import substitution yield improvement in products Metformin, Sertraline and DPH.
+Cost reduction in Tramadol by recovering the material from unwanted isomer, Product development for reduction of failures in Sertraline.

+- in case of imported technology (imported during the last three years reckoned from the beginning of the financial year)- No imported technology - the details of technology imported; - the year of import; - whether the technology been fully absorbed; - if not fully absorbed, areas where absorption has not taken place, and the reasons thereof; and - (iv) the expenditure incurred on Research & Development

-C) FOREIGN EXCHANGE EARNINGS AND OUTGO:
+FOREIGN EXCHANGE EARNINGS AND OUTGO: